Ire fortiter quo nemo ante iit.

 22 February 1915 owner became Elizabeth C.V.
 Grech, St Leonard’s

-26 April 1919 Ship lost when she struck a mine off the Belgian Coast at Nieuport.
+26 April 1919 ship lost when she struck a mine off the Belgian Coast at Nieuport.
 Nineteen of the crew were lost and those whose bodies were recovered are buried in various military and civil cemetries in and around Dunkirk.
 Eight have no known grave but the sea and are variously remembered on the Chatham, Portsmouth and Plymouth Naval Memorials.
 See details in 'RFA Losses' section.
 Ten of the crew were rescued.

 ‘ Paymaster Lieutenant Andrew McQueen, RFA Hughli is buried in Oostende New Communal Cemetery, Belgium’